chocolateboy/pmsencoder/README.md

 # Synopsis <a name="Synopsis"></a>

-This is a plugin for [PS3 Media Server](http://code.google.com/p/ps3mediaserver/) that adds configurable support for Web video streaming via MEncoder.
+This is a plugin for [PS3 Media Server](http://code.google.com/p/ps3mediaserver/) (PMS) that adds configurable support for Web video streaming via MEncoder.

 # Prerequisites <a name="Prerequisites"></a>

-Due to a [bug](http://code.google.com/p/ps3mediaserver/issues/detail?id=766) in the Mac OS X build of PS3 Media Server, PMSEncoder doesn't currently work on Macs.
-It should work on all other platforms supported by PS3 Media Server.
+Due to a [bug](http://code.google.com/p/ps3mediaserver/issues/detail?id=766) in the Mac OS X build of PMS, PMSEncoder doesn't currently work on Macs.
+In addition, PMS doesn't support web streams for Xbox renderers.
+PMSEncoder should work on all other platforms supported by PS3 Media Server.

-These instructions assume you have the latest versions of [PS3 Media Server](http://ps3mediaserver.org/forum/viewtopic.php?f=2&t=3217) (PMS) and [Java](http://www.java.com/en/download/index.jsp), and a recent MEncoder.
+These instructions assume you have the latest versions of [PS3 Media Server](http://ps3mediaserver.org/forum/viewtopic.php?f=2&t=3217) and [Java](http://www.java.com/en/download/index.jsp), and a recent MEncoder.

 # Installation <a name="Installation"></a>

 * download the [PMSEncoder jar file](http://github.com/downloads/chocolateboy/pmsencoder/pmsencoder-1.0.1.jar) and place it in the PMS `plugins` directory
-* add `pmsencoder` to the front of the list of engines in PMS.conf e.g.
+* shut down PMS and add `pmsencoder` to the front of the list of engines in PMS.conf e.g.
   * `engines = pmsencoder,mencoder,tsmuxer,mplayeraudio` &c.
 * if you previously used the standalone version of PMSEncoder, disable it by removing the `mencoder_path = /path/to/pmsencoder` line.
 * restart PMS